Dr Lauren Christian and Dr Joseph Snyder outside Whyalla Hospital & Health Service

 Regional local health networks will realise

-• A stronger primary care system prevents illness and maintenance of good health reducing the burden on hospitals and other medical resources
+• A stronger primary care system prevents illness and maintains good health, reducing the burden on hospitals and other medical resources

-• An increase in supply of rural generalists to meet workforce needs
+• An increase in supply of rural generalists to meet workforce and community needs

-• Improvements in collective and manageable workloads, job satisfaction leading to increased attraction and retention of doctors to rural areas
+• Improvements in team and individual workloads, leading to better job satisfaction assisting in attraction and retention of doctors to rural areas

 • Improved clinical leadership capability and overall coordination of regional health services